csi4999-mims/documentation/Master Documentation/README.md

 3. The classes containing tests should extend Cake\TestSuite\TestCase, Cake\TestSuite\IntegrationTestCase, or \PHPUnit\Framework\TestCase
-4. Like other class names, the test case class names should match the file name.
-EX.
-RouterTest.php should contain class RouterTest extends TestCase
+4. Like other class names, the test case class names should match the file name (e.g. RouterTest.php should contain `class RouterTest extends TestCase`).
 5. The name of any method containing a test case should begin with test, as in testPublished().
 You can also use @test annotation to mark methods as test methods